mbrycke/mbrycke.github.io/_posts/2024-04-25-self-hosting-RAG-part1.md

 ```
 You should get back a list of two vectors with the embeddings of the two queries.

 Now we are ready to populate the database with the embeddings of the data we want to store.
-We will do this in the next part of this series.
-We'll do this in part 2
+We will do this in the next part of this series (part2).